bdeckard92/dupUT/01-Class-Content/03-JavaScript/02-Challenge/README.md

 THEN the password is either displayed in an alert or written to the page
 ```

-* Refer to the image below for an example of what the application should look like.
+* Refer to the image below for a demonstration of the application functionality.

 ![password generator demo](./Assets/03-javascript-homework-demo.png)